akeneo/pim-docs/cookbook/mass_edition/register_a_new_mass_edit_action.rst

 ------------------------------

 After the class is created, you must register it as a service in the DIC with the pim_catalog.mass_edit_action tag:

+By default, the operation will be available for the product grid.
+It is possible to apply the operation on the family grid though.

 .. literalinclude:: ../../src/Acme/Bundle/EnrichBundle/Resources/config/services.yml
    :language: yaml